-SEMIC is a European Commission initiative (funded under Action 1.1 and Action 2.15 of the ISA Programme) to foster the semantic interoperability of interconnected of e-Government systems.
+SEMIC is a European Commission initiative (funded under Action 1.1 and Action 2.15 of the ISA Programme) to improve the semantic interoperability of interconnected e-Government systems.
 It focuses on the following activities:

 To bring the issue of semantic interoperability to the attention of policy makers and ICT solution developers, a Semantic Interoperability Conference (SEMIC) is held annually with around 100 to 150 participants.
 Furthermore, Action 1.1 acts as an observatory and brings news and events about initiatives and issues related to semantic interoperability to social media such as the Joinup platform, Twitter, and LinkedIn.

 SEMIC encourages the sharing and reuse of interoperability solutions by making collections of reusable interoperability solutions searchable on Joinup.
 These collections are described using the Asset Description Metadata Schema (ADMS).
 ADMS is a vocabulary to describe interoperability solutions making it possible for ICT developers to explore and search through collections of interoperability solutions owned by standardization bodies, public administrations, and software vendors.
 In October 2013, 25 partner organisations have shared their collections of in total more than 2000 interoperability assets, using the Asset Description Metadata Schema (ADMS).